Eyebrow Loss

 Hansen's Disease

-Hansen’s disease, commonly known as leprosy, is a bacterial disease.
-Eyebrow loss can be observed if the bacteria also infect the tissue around the eye.
-Hansen’s disease is now easily treatable.
+Hansen's disease, also known as leprosy, is a bacterial disease.
+If the bacteria infect the tissues around the eyes, eyebrow loss can occur.
+Fortunately, Hansen's disease is now easily treatable.

 • Hair loss